 Two years ago, a pilot near Deadhorse, Alaska inadvertently went duck hunting in a twin turboprop Beech 99 when a flock of four ducks flew from right to left in front of his airplane.
 Frantic maneuvering failed to avoid the ducks, which left substantial damage to the fuselage, forward bulkhead and radome.
 The pilot was able to continue to the nearest airport, which fortunately was his destination.

-"Bird strikes aren't usually a big problem for GA pilots, but it's well worth keeping watch for the possibility," said ASF Executive Director Bruce Landsberg.
+"Bird strikes aren't usually a big problem for GA pilots, but it's well worth keeping watch for the possibility," said AOPA Foundation President Bruce Landsberg.
 "Particularly during migration seasons, it's not uncommon to hear ATC warn of bird activity near airports, and wise pilots increase their vigilance."

 Landsberg also suggested that pilots be especially alert in late December for flying reindeer pulling a loaded red sleigh with a jovial, bearded man in a red suit.

-More information on bird strikes is available on the ASF Web site.
-In addition you may view an ASF "Safety Pilot" article by Bruce Landsberg, and a reprint of a June, 1996 review of bird strikes in Flight Training magazine.
+More information on bird strikes is available in the ASI Safety Brief, Bird Strikes, and AOPA's special report on Bird and Wildlife Strikes.
+In addition you may view an ASI "Safety Pilot" article by Bruce Landsberg, and a reprint of a June, 1996 review of bird strikes in Flight Training magazine.